Back to articles

 Comment booster son système immunitaire pour de meilleures performances sportives

-Contents
+Table of Contents

 What are immune defenses?

-In general terms, the immune system is our first natural defense against disease.
+In general terms, the immune system is our first natural defense against illness.
 It fights against the passage of bacteria and other viruses into the body.
 In winter, it is even more important to strengthen your immune system, due to the quantity of viruses circulating in the air.
-Indeed, the survival of certain viruses (in particular that of the flu) is favored when the air is humid and cold.
+Indeed, the survival of certain viruses (in particular the flu) is favored when the air is humid and cold.

 • So-called lymphoid organs: red bone marrow, lymph nodes, spleen, thymus.